Positive ideals of multilinear operators: Positive operator ideals

-This means that the class $\mathcal{N}_{p}^{m+}$ consists of the multilinear operators that can be obtained by composing of positive strongly $p$-summing operators and multilinear operators obtained via a factorization method utilizing positive left ideal $\Pi _{p}^{+}$.
+This implies that the class $\mathcal{N}_{p}^{m+}$ consists of the multilinear operators that can be obtained by composing positive strongly $p$ -summing operators with multilinear operators derived via a factorization method using the positive right ideal $\Pi _{p}^{+}$.